What is Supervised Machine Learning?

 Other parts of this module

-• Uses built-in data (from the General Social Survey)
+• Uses built-in data (on Pokemon!) to demonstrate the SML workflow

 • Compares the use of the same logistic regression model in a regression and SML “mode”